- Overview

 -

-Indeed does not allow employer requests for unnecessary personally identifiable information (PII) in a job description or during the application process.
-For more information, see Policy - Personally Identifiable Information (PII).
+Do not request unnecessary personally identifiable information (PII) in a job description or during the application process.
+For more information, see Maintaining User Safety and (Japanese) Indeed でのユーザーの安全性確保.

-When a job seeker starts the Indeed Apply process and Indeed requests questions, questions are cached.
+When a job seeker starts the Indeed Apply process and Indeed requests questions, Indeed caches the questions.

 JSON for screener questions